By-Name Data

 By-Name Data Scorecard 4.0 & Tools

 The By-Name Data Scorecard sets out an ambitious framework with 13 key elements for building the necessary data management and systems coordination practices to understand the movement of everyone experiencing homelessness in your community (those identified and consenting).
 The By-Name Data Scorecard is part of the Scorecards and Tools Workbook.
 The Scorecards and Tools Workbook version 4.0 was released November 2024.
-For an overview, see the Scorecards and Tools Workbook 4.0 Launch Recording and PDF (to be added after Nov 21) or review the By-Name Data Scorecard Guide below.
+For an overview, see the Scorecards and Tools Workbook 4.0 Launch – Recording and PDF or review the By-Name Data Scorecard Guide below.

 By-Name Data Scorecard Guide